JorjaFox/website/content/_posts-old-blog/2020-08-02-new-day-new-chef-support-and-feed.md

     - 'New Day New Chef'
 ---

-<p>The popular vegan cooking show <em>New Day New Chef</em>&nbsp; is returning to Amazon Prime Video for a special series showcasing&nbsp;<em>Support and Feed,</em> a nonprofit organization helping those in need during the COVID-19 crisis and beyond.&nbsp;</p>
+The popular vegan cooking show <em>New Day New Chef</em>&nbsp; is returning to Amazon Prime Video for a special series showcasing&nbsp;<em>Support and Feed,</em> a nonprofit organization helping those in need during the COVID-19 crisis and beyond.&nbsp;

-<p>For those new to the idea, the <em>Support and Feed</em> organization supplies vegan food to children’s charities, homeless and domestic abuse shelters, food banks, family and senior centers by supporting vegan restaurants in Los Angeles, New York, and Philadelphia.
-After all, people shouldn't have to decide between safety and principles.</p>
+For those new to the idea, the <em>Support and Feed</em> organization supplies vegan food to children’s charities, homeless and domestic abuse shelters, food banks, family and senior centers by supporting vegan restaurants in Los Angeles, New York, and Philadelphia.
+After all, people shouldn't have to decide between safety and principles.

-<p>The creator of Support and Feed is <strong>Maggie Baird</strong> -- an actress, screenwriter, vegan, and just happens to be mother of musicians&nbsp;<strong>Billie Eilish</strong>&nbsp;and&nbsp;<strong>Finneas</strong>, who are also vegan.
-The series follows her passion project and how it's growing.</p>
+The creator of Support and Feed is **Maggie Baird** -- an actress, screenwriter, vegan, and just happens to be mother of musicians&nbsp;**Billie Eilish**&nbsp;and&nbsp;**Finneas**, who are also vegan.
+The series follows her passion project and how it's growing.

-<blockquote class="wp-block-quote"><p><em>New Day New Chef</em>&nbsp;bringing these chefs and celebrities together is a great way to focus on these wonderful restaurants, and the nourishing and delicious food they are providing to those in need through Support and Feed, A plant-based diet is so important for the health of our communities and our planet.
-I hope this show and these chefs will inspire people, because there is no better day to start, than today.</p><cite>Maggie Baird</cite></blockquote>
+<blockquote class="wp-block-quote"><em>New Day New Chef</em>&nbsp;bringing these chefs and celebrities together is a great way to focus on these wonderful restaurants, and the nourishing and delicious food they are providing to those in need through Support and Feed, A plant-based diet is so important for the health of our communities and our planet.
+I hope this show and these chefs will inspire people, because there is no better day to start, than today.<cite>Maggie Baird</cite></blockquote>

-<p>The series is hosted by journalist Jane Velez-Mitchell, with special appearances by Billie Elish, Finneas, <em>Downton Abbey’s</em> Lesley Nicol, the original “Bye Felicia” -- Angela Means-Kaaya, supermodel Joanna Krupa, influencer Kyle Krieger,<em> Dynasty</em>’s Elaine Hendrix, <em>CSI</em>’s Jorja Fox, <em>Lost</em>’s Emilie de Ravin, and American Idol announcer Mark Thompson. </p>
+The series is hosted by journalist Jane Velez-Mitchell, with special appearances by Billie Elish, Finneas, <em>Downton Abbey’s</em> Lesley Nicol, the original “Bye Felicia” -- Angela Means-Kaaya, supermodel Joanna Krupa, influencer Kyle Krieger,<em> Dynasty</em>’s Elaine Hendrix, <em>CSI</em>’s Jorja Fox, <em>Lost</em>’s Emilie de Ravin, and American Idol announcer Mark Thompson.

-<p>Two episodes have been released on <a href="https://www.amazon.com/gp/video/detail/B08B7GS4XV">Amazon Prime</a> (US only, but included in default Prime), but they're both the Lesley Nicol episodes.
+Two episodes have been released on <a href="https://www.amazon.com/gp/video/detail/B08B7GS4XV">Amazon Prime</a> (US only, but included in default Prime), but they're both the Lesley Nicol episodes.
 What that means?
 Well I have no idea when (or if!)
 Jorja's episode will air.
-They've already filmed it (don't worry, they social distanced and recorded from home!) but it may be hung up in post processing, which actually takes a lot longer with everyone remote.</p>
+They've already filmed it (don't worry, they social distanced and recorded from home!) but it may be hung up in post processing, which actually takes a lot longer with everyone remote.

-<p>As soon as it's up, you know I'll share everything I can.</p>
+As soon as it's up, you know I'll share everything I can.